rueter/rueter.github.io/docs/erzya-and-moksha-reference-bibliography.md

 - Salo, Merja 2010: Mordvin *t* derivates &ndash; semantic equivalent for impersonal.
 In: Dybo, A. V. &amp; Yu.
 V. Normanskaya (eds.) *Ural-Altaic Studies, Scietific Journal*, 2:  Moscow.

+- Salo, Merja 2015: *Passive and Reflexive Categories in Languages of the Volga Region, An areal typology study*.
+(Dissertation)

 - Sarv, Heno 2002: *Indigenous Europeans East of Moscow.* Population and Migration Patterns of the Largest Finno-Ugrian Peoples in Russia from the 18th to the 19th Centuries.
 Dissertation Geographicae Universitatis Tartuensis, 17.
 Tartu 2002.